Bertoid1311/B7094/README.md

 You could now 'Close' the file in the Editor, if you want; otherwise it will be kept open even if you 'Power Off' and restart the emulator.
 (Editor sessions are saved in the ..\Bin\B7094.INI file in the [EditFiles] section.)
 But don't close the example script file just yet; we'll look at it in a bit of detail.

-Scroll down a bit in the Editor, past the mounting of all the SCRATCH tape drives, and you'll see a line:
+Scroll down in the Editor past the mounting of all the SCRATCH tape drives, and you'll see a line:

 ####
     Include File='Sysdmp.Fap'    // Insert the source text